-(4) Transcription of Information.
-For any calls received which report child abuse or child neglect, the Department or Hotline employee shall transcribe the information into a computerized data base maintained by the Department.
-The information entered into the database will be printable onto a "51A" standard report form, as established by the Department.
+(4) Documentation of Information.
+For any calls received which report child abuse or child neglect, the Department or Hotline employee shall enter the information into an electronic case record maintained by the Department.
+The information entered into the electronic record will be printable onto a "51A" standard report form, as established by the Department.

 (5) Identity of Reporter/Anonymous Reports.
 The caller must give his/her name and address if s/he is a mandated reporter.
 The Department will accept anonymous reports from non-mandated reporters if the caller refuses to identify him/herself.
-However, if the reporter gives identifying information the name will in fact be recorded for later use by the investigator.
+However, if the reporter gives identifying information the name will be recorded for later use by the Department.
 Mandated reporters shall be informed that they are required by law to submit a written report to the Department within 48 hours after making the oral report.
 (See, M.G.L. c.
 119, s.
 51A).

 4.21: Screening of Reports of Alleged Abuse or Neglect

-Upon receipt of any oral or written "51A" report (whichever is received first), the Department shall immediately screen such report.
-The purpose of screening is to identify children at risk of abuse or neglect from a caretaker, and to distinguish the need for an emergency or non-emergency response.
+Upon receipt of any oral or written "51A" report (whichever is received first), the Department shall immediately begin activities to determine if the report falls under the Department’s mandate or requires a Department response.
+These activities shall be referred to as screening a report and are conducted under MGL c.
+119, § 51B. .
+The purpose of screening is to identify children at risk of abuse or neglect from a caregiver or at risk of sexual exploitation or human trafficking, determine the Department’s response, which may be to screen out, or proceed to a response and to distinguish the need for an emergency or non-emergency response.
 The screener may also provide the caller with information about other authorities (police, District Attorney, licensing agency, etc.) who should be called.
-Three examples of "screen out" situations are:
+Reports involving Department employees, household or family members of Department employees, foster parents, pre-adoptive parents, or area board members shall be screened in accordance with 110 CMR 4.28.

+The Department will utilize one of the 15 working days permitted for the response under MGL c.
+119, § 51B to make its screening decision unless an additional day is needed to obtain a specific piece of information from a collateral to make the screening decision for the reasons specified in the Department’s Protective Intake Policy, but will immediately determine if an emergency response is needed.

+A. Screen Out:

+The Department may screen out a report when:

+(a) there is no reasonable cause to believe that a child is or has been abused or neglected;

-(a) report where the identified alleged perpetrator is not a caretaker (but the Department shall not screen out reports on the sole basis that no alleged perpetrator is identified or that the perpetrator is unknown);
+(b) the identified alleged perpetrator is not a caregiver, except if the report involves a child who may have been sexually exploited or a victim of human trafficking (but the Department shall not screen out reports on the sole basis that no alleged perpetrator is identified or that the perpetrator is unknown);

-(b) report where the incident or condition reported by the caller is so old that it should be screened out because of its outdated character;
+(c) the incident or condition reported by the caller is old and there are no children who might be at risk for abuse or neglect ;

-(c) demonstrably unreliable or counterproductive multiple reports.
+(d) the report is demonstrably unreliable or a counterproductive multiple report.

-Reports involving Department employees, household or family members of Department employees, foster parents, pre-adoptive parents or area board members shall be screened in accordance with 110 CMR 4.28.

 Commentary

-This Commentary further explains the three screening decisions set forth in 110 CMR 4.21(a) through (c):
+This Commentary further explains the three screening decisions set forth in 110 CMR 4.21(b) through (d):